Mohamedelbechir/appsms/README.md

 # appsms

-The project aim to provide to ETS Sabil an app that share OrangeMoney operation for a set of phone numbers
+The project aims to provide to ETS Sabil an app that share OrangeMoney operation for a set of phone numbers

 ## How to build